Skip to main content

 Common Mistakes When Targeting a B2B Clientele

-1. Too broad an ICP: “Mid-market B2B SaaS” is not an ICP.
+1. Too broad an ICP: “Mid-market B2B SaaS” isn’t an ICP.
 Narrow it down to the 2-3 characteristics that actually predict your best customers.

-2. Ignoring churn data: Your best future customers look like your best current ones — not your worst.
-Analyze churn patterns to identify what you should be avoiding, not just what you’re seeking.
+2. Ignoring churn data: Your best future customers look like your best current ones, not your worst.
+Analyze churn patterns to identify what you should avoid, not just what you want.

 3. Static lists: A list built in January is stale by March.
 Use dynamic, signal-driven lists that update in real time.

-4. Targeting the wrong persona: You can target the right company and the wrong person.
+4. Targeting the wrong persona: You can hit the right company and the wrong person entirely.
 Map your outreach to the specific role experiencing the pain your product solves.

-5. Ignoring weak signals: Individually, a job posting or a new tech install may seem insignificant.
-Combined, they paint a much clearer picture.
+5. Ignoring weak signals: One job posting or a new tech install might look minor on its own.
+Combined with another signal, it’s a different picture.
 See how to use Combining Weak Signals to Qualify a High-Growth SMB.

 Conclusion

-Knowing how to cibler une clientèle in B2B is no longer about picking the right filter in a database.
-It’s about combining a precise ICP with real-time behavioral signals to identify the exact companies that are both a strong fit and actively in a buying window.
+Knowing how to cibler une clientèle in B2B isn’t about picking the right filter in a database anymore.
+It’s about combining a precise ICP with real-time context signals to identify the exact companies that are both a strong fit and actively in a buying window.

 Start by auditing your current ICP: how many of your last 20 won deals share the same 3-5 firmographic and situational characteristics?
 Those are your real targeting criteria.
-Layer in intent signals from Rodz, enrich your contacts, and build a prospecting motion that gets you in front of the right companies — at exactly the right time.
+Layer in intent signals from Rodz, enrich your contacts, and build a prospecting motion that puts you in front of the right companies at the right time.

-For a comprehensive overview of modern B2B prospecting techniques, see our Complete Guide to Client Prospecting.
+For a complete overview of modern B2B prospecting techniques, see our Complete Guide to Client Prospecting.

 Share: